 Wearing a white tracksuit, the American singer and Billboard music sensation stood in front of a packed stadium and found a way to bring the entire nation together at a time of unease and uncertainty before the Buffalo Bills and New York Giants played on football’s biggest stage.

-“There’s no way to rehearse the sound of the crowd … coming at you,” music producer Rickey Minor said.
+“There’s no way to rehearse the sound of the crowd … coming at you,” Minor told ESPN.
 “You don’t know where the first note begins.”

 Houston followed that performance with a “Welcome Home Heroes” concert, which aired on HBO.